-In short, our contributions are threefold: \begin{itemize} \item[$\bullet$] We give the brain-inspired Cherry Hypothesis for the existing dynamic networks to identify the subnetwork that maintains or exceeds the representation power of the original fully dynamic networks. \item[$\bullet$] Following our hypothesis, we propose the novel PAD-Net to achieve the mode partition, where an \textit{Iterative Mode Partition} (IMP) algorithm is designed to partition the parameters into two modes. \item[$\bullet$] We empirically validate our hypothesis and PAD-Net on both CV and NLP tasks across two representative dynamic networks, including Dynamic Convolution and Mixture of Experts. \end{itemize}
+\begin{itemize} \item[$\bullet$] We hypothesize that a fully dynamic network contains partial dynamic subnetworks that maintain or exceed the representation power of the original network. \item[$\bullet$] Following our hypothesis, we propose the novel PAD-Net framework to achieve a partial dynamic mechanism and devise an \textit{Iterative Mode Partition} (IMP) algorithm to partition static and dynamic parameters. \item[$\bullet$] We empirically validate our hypothesis and PAD-Net on both NLP and CV tasks across two representative dynamic networks, including MoE and dynamic convolution. \end{itemize}